Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
 DON'T TELL ME, the NPR news quiz.
 I'm Bill Kurtis.
 And here is your hose at the Chase Bank Auditorium in Chicago, Peter Sagal.

 PETER SAGAL, HOST:

-SAGAL: So you've got a furniture line.
-You've got cookbooks, best-selling cookbooks.
-You've got a line of cookware, a food network show.
+SAGAL: So you've got a furniture line, you've got cookbooks - best-selling cookbooks - you've got a line of cookware, a food network show.
 Of course, you've got your best-selling music.
-Have you ever sat in one your chairs, cooking one of your recipes made in your own cookware while listening to your own music and said to yourself I am killing this?
+Have you ever sat in one your own chairs, cooking one of your recipes made in your own cookware while listening to your own music and said to yourself, I am killing this?

 SAGAL: 'Cause I would totally do that.